Medicinal Chemistry/ Synthetic Organic Chemistry-Research and Patent Litigation

 Fields of Expertise

-pharmaceutical patent, applied organic chemistry, biotechnology, biomedical research and development, active pharmaceutical ingredient, pharmaceutical research, pharmaceutical research and development, biopharmaceutical, airborne volatile organic chemical analysis, alkali-metal chemistry, alkane chemistry, aluminum hydride chemistry, synthetic organic chemistry, antibiotic synthesis, antigen synthesis, monoclonal antibody, catalytic antibody, biotechnology management, bioanalytical chemistry, bioassay, acid dissociation constant, molecular dissociation, affinity chromatography, Paid consulting, expert report, expert testimony, expert witness, agricultural chemistry, patent cases, claim (patent), patent claim construction, patent claim construction brief, defensive patenting, abbreviated new drug application, adverse drug effect, analgesic drug, antirheumatic agent, rheumatic disease, rheumatoid arthritis, ulcerative colitis, molecule, macromolecule, molecular modeling, new drug application, multinuclear nuclear magnetic resonance, multinuclear nuclear magnetic resonance spectroscopy, chiral high-performance liquid chromatography, thermospray HPLC/mass spectroscopy, capillary gas chromatography, capillary gas chromatography application, trial consulting, diabetes insipidus, diabetes mellitus, type 2 diabetes, type I diabetes, gestational diabetes, agonistic drug, oncology, molecular oncology, acute lymphoblastic leukemia, cytotoxic drug, cytotoxic T lymphocyte, cytotoxicity, Ames test, Ames testing, genomics, phenotype, carbohydrate, carbohydrate chemistry, carbohydrate analysis, carbohydrate antigen, aminoglycoside antibiotic, antibiotic, antibiotic resistance, beta-lactam antibiotic, macrolide antibiotic, Hatch Waxman Act, • FDA New Product Registration, Application submissions 510k, activated carbon, carbon 13, proton magnetic resonance, patent infringement, patent interpretation
+pharmaceutical patent, applied organic chemistry, biotechnology, biomedical research and development, active pharmaceutical ingredient, pharmaceutical research, pharmaceutical research and development, biopharmaceutical, airborne volatile organic chemical analysis, alkali-metal chemistry, alkane chemistry, aluminum hydride chemistry, synthetic organic chemistry, antibiotic synthesis, antigen synthesis, monoclonal antibody, catalytic antibody, biotechnology management, bioanalytical chemistry, bioassay, acid dissociation constant, molecular dissociation, affinity chromatography, Paid consulting, expert report, expert testimony, expert witness, agricultural chemistry, patent cases, claim (patent), patent claim construction, patent claim construction brief, defensive patenting, abbreviated new drug application, adverse drug effect, analgesic drug, antirheumatic agent, rheumatic disease, rheumatoid arthritis, ulcerative colitis, molecule, macromolecule, molecular modeling, new drug application, multinuclear nuclear magnetic resonance, multinuclear nuclear magnetic resonance spectroscopy, chiral high-performance liquid chromatography, thermospray HPLC/mass spectroscopy, capillary gas chromatography, capillary gas chromatography application, trial consulting, diabetes insipidus, diabetes mellitus, type 2 diabetes, type I diabetes, gestational diabetes, agonistic drug, oncology, molecular oncology, acute lymphoblastic leukemia, cytotoxic drug, cytotoxic T lymphocyte, cytotoxicity, Ames test, Ames testing, genomics, phenotype, carbohydrate, carbohydrate chemistry, carbohydrate analysis, carbohydrate antigen, aminoglycoside antibiotic, antibiotic, antibiotic resistance, beta-lactam antibiotic, macrolide antibiotic, Hatch Waxman Act, activated carbon, carbon 13, proton magnetic resonance, patent infringement, patent interpretation